dumaas/jupyter-local/README.md

   - Avoid unnecessary `apt-get` usage unless needed.
 Let the base Jupyter image handle most system deps.
 - **Changes not applying after rebuild?**
   - Use `make build` to force a full rebuild with cache busting.

-## 📄 License

-MIT — free to use, modify, and extend.